-- the costs of instruments and equipment, to the extent of and for as long as they are used for the implementation of the project.
-If they are not used for their entire lifetime for the implementation of the project, only the depreciation costs corresponding to the lifetime of the project are eligible; - the costs of consultants and equivalent services used to carry out the project; - other operating expenses, including the costs of materials, supplies and similar products, incurred directly as a result of the implementation of the project; - the costs borne for IT licenses.
+- staffing expenses relating to researchers, technicians and other support staff, provided they have been allocated to carry out a project that meets the definition above; - the cost of instruments and hardware to the extent that and for as long as they are used for the completion of the project.
+If they are not used throughout their service life for the completion of the project, only the depreciation costs corresponding to the lifespan of the project will then be admissible; - the costs for the services of consultants and equivalent services used for the completion of the project; - other operating costs, in particular the cost of materials, supplies and similar products incurred directly on account of the completion of the project.